seanshahkarami/probe-memory-model/README.md

 # Probe Memory Model

-This is a tool which implements a few of the memory model probes discussed in [Russ Cox's "Hardware Memory Models" blog post](https://research.swtch.com/hwmm).
+This is a tool which implements a few of the memory model probes discussed in [Russ Cox's fantastic "Hardware Memory Models" blog post](https://research.swtch.com/hwmm).

 Technically, I'm probing the combination of hardware + compiler, but this still illustrates that the behavior of a program isn't as simple as just "interleaving the code" between threads in some permuted order.